hminy572/bevy_mobile_example_in_kotlin/README.md

 cargo ndk -t <target_name> -o <project_name>/app/src/main/jniLibs build
 ```

 3. Open this project in Android Studio and press run button.
+(DO NOT UPDATE ANY LIBRARY'S VERSIONS EVEN IF ANDROID STUDIO SUGGESTS)

 Now you can run your bevy app on your phone!

-For more instructions, please refer to [bevy's offcial procedure for android app](https://github.com/bevyengine/bevy/blob/latest/examples/README.md#setup)
+For more instructions, please refer to [bevy's offcial instructions for android app](https://github.com/bevyengine/bevy/blob/latest/examples/README.md#setup)

 # License
 ### Creative Commons 3.0 Attribution License for app\src\main\assets\android_robot.png.